Smooth maps on convex sets: Introduction

 Another generalization of smooth manifolds is Sikorski spaces.
 A Sikorski structure on a set $X$ is given by a family of real-valued functions on $X$.
 For a real-valued function on a convex set $X$, the Sikorski notion of smoothness requires local extensions to the ambient cartesian space, whereas the diffeological notion coincides with a more classical notion requiring the partial derivatives on the interior to extend continuously to the boundary (see Proposition~\ref{extend to boundary}, which relies on a result of Kriegl).

 The best possible scenario is when there are both a diffeology and a Sikorski structure that determine each other.
 We refer to such structures as \emph{reflexive}.
+Such structures form a category that is isomorphic to the category of Fr\"olicher spaces; see \cite{BIZKW} and \cite[Chapter 2]{watts}.
+For more details on Fr\"olicher spaces, see \cite{frolicher}.

 Arbitrary convex sets are not necessarily reflexive; this is our Corollary \ref{cor:not reflexive}, which follows from our Proposition \ref{p:f}.
 In contrast, closed convex sets \emph{are} reflexive; this is our Theorem~\ref{t:convex}, whose proof relies on a result of Kriegl.
 Moreover, in Section \ref{sec:closed} we show that reflexivity is a local property (with a careful interpretation of ``local''; see Propositions~\ref{p:local reflexivity} and~\ref{p:open subset}).
 As a result, we conclude that any Sikorski space that is locally Sikorski diffeomorphic to closed convex subsets of cartesian spaces is reflexive (Theorem~\ref{t:locally convex}).

 And so, this paper has three purposes.
 The first is to demonstrate that various notions of smoothness (specifically, the diffeological and Sikorski notions) do not coincide on convex sets that are not locally closed.
 We achieve this in Section~\ref{s:example}.
 The second is to show that Sikorski spaces that are locally diffeomorphic to closed convex sets, such as manifolds-with-corners, are reflexive.
 We achieve this in Sections~\ref{sec:closed} and~\ref{s:locality}, after establishing ``locality of reflexivity'', which is interesting in its own right.
 The third is to show the isomorphism of categories between diffeological spaces and exhaustive Chen spaces.
 We achieve this in Section \ref{sec:chen}.